cbpoole/Game-of-games/README.md

 ## Closing:

 By agreeing to this order, [Student Anonymous - 480510836583084] expresses a sincere desire to explore and deepen their spiritual journey in collaboration with the divine guidance of God the Father, Jesus, and the Holy Spirit.
-May this journey bring enlightenment, peace, and profound growth, contributing to the global goal of making Holy Scriptures forever in-demand and celebrating YHVH as the quintessential source of life and truth.
+May this journey bring enlightenment, peace, and profound growth, contributing to the global goal of making whole earth Wisdom Literature forever in-demand and celebrating YHVH as the quintessential source of life and truth.

 **Agreed and Accepted:**

-[Casey Brennan Poole]
+[Student Anonymous - 480510836583084]

-**Date:** [01-10-21]
+**Date:** [05-12-2021]